thorium-cfx/mono_v2_get_started/Setup.md

 	using CitizenFX.Core;
 	//using CitizenFX.FiveM; // FiveM game related types (client only)
 	//using CitizenFX.FiveM.Native; // FiveM natives (client only)
+	//using CitizenFX.RedM; // RedM game related types (client only)
+	//using CitizenFX.RedM.Native; // RedM natives (client only)
 	//using CitizenFX.Server.Native; // Server natives (server only)
 	//using CitizenFX.Shared.Native; // Shared natives (there for shared libraries)